hg8496/node-netmask/README.md

 API
 ---

-- `.base`: The base address of the network block as a string (eg: 216.240.32.0).
+- `.baseIP`: The base address of the network block as a string (eg: 216.240.32.0).
 Base does not give an indication of the size of the network block.
-- `.mask`: The netmask as a string (eg: 255.255.255.0).
+- `.netmask`: The netmask as a string (eg: 255.255.255.0).
 - `.hostmask`: The host mask which is the opposite of the netmask (eg: 0.0.0.255).
-- `.bitmask`: The netmask as a number of bits in the network portion of the address for this block (eg: 24).
+- `.netmaskBits`: The netmask as a number of bits in the network portion of the address for this block (eg: 24).
-- `.size`: The number of IP addresses in a block (eg: 256).
+- `.networkSize`: The number of IP addresses in a block (eg: 256).
-- `.broadcast`: The blocks broadcast address (eg: 192.168.1.0/24 => 192.168.1.255)
+- `.broadcastIP`: The blocks broadcast address (eg: 192.168.1.0/24 => 192.168.1.255)
-- `.first`, `.last`: First and last useable address
+- `.firstHostIP`, `.lastHostIP`: First and last useable address
-- `.contains(ip or block)`: Returns a true if the IP number `ip` is part of the network.
-That is, a true value is returned if `ip` is between `base` and `broadcast`.
-If a Netmask object or a block is given, it returns true only of the given block fits inside the network.
+- `.contains(ip)`: Returns a true if the IP number `ip` is part of the network.
+That is, a true value is returned if `ip` is between `baseIP` and `broadcastIP`.
-- `.forEach(fn)`: Similar to the Array prototype method.
-It loops through all the useable addresses, ie between `first` and `last`.
+- `.forEachHost(fn)`: Similar to the Array prototype method.
+It loops through all the useable addresses, ie between `firstHostIP` and `lastHostIP`.
+- `.iterateHosts`: Returns an IterableIterator with the same logic as `forEachHost`
 - `.toString()`: The netmask in base/bitmask format (e.g., '216.240.32.0/24')

 Installation